satococoa/simple_paginator/README.md

 ## Feature
 - Does not issue `count`.
 - You can set max page.
-- You can set number of records par page.
+- You can set number of records per page.

 ## Installation